Sun & Sea

 Produced by E-WERK Luckenwalde

-Sun & Sea has been made possible by Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media, E.ON Stiftung, Lithuanian Kulturalattaché, the generosity of Laurenz Foundation, Basel, Nicoletta Fiorucci Russo De Li Galli, Sprüth Magers and through a crowdfunding campaign.
+Sun & Sea was made possible by Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media, E.ON Stiftung, Lithuanian Kulturalattaché, the generosity of Laurenz Foundation, Basel, Nicoletta Fiorucci Russo De Li Galli, Sprüth Magers and through a crowdfunding campaign.
 Lucia Pietroiusti will also curate POWER NIGHT 2021, which will take place from September 2021 - May 2022.

 "Imagine a beach—you within it, or better: watching from above—the burning sun, sunscreen, bright bathing suits, sweaty palms and legs.
 Tired limbs sprawled lazily across a mosaic of towels.
 Imagine the occasional squeal of children, laughter, the sound of an ice cream van in the distance.
 The musical rhythm of waves on the surf, a soothing sound (on this particular beach, not elsewhere).
 The crinkling of plastic bags whirling in the air.
 Their silent floating, jellyfish-like, below the waterline.
 The rumble of a volcano, or of an airplane, or a speedboat.
 Then a chorus of songs: everyday songs, songs of worry and of boredom, songs of almost nothing."
 Lucia Pietroiusti, 2019